Building an Agile Company Culture for Growth

 Alongside that we’ll do a bit of a presentation run through from myself or Matt to explain things in a bit more detail and give them a chance to ask questions.
 We’re going to introduce that over the next couple of months.

-And then alongside that we are building a version which is more of a public deck.
+We are also building a version which is more of a public deck.
 We’re calling it ‘The Culture Code’ at the moment, stealing a bit of Hubspot’s wording.
 Again, I don’t love the name, but we’ll see what we come up with, but essentially a public version of that handbook which talks about the culture and what we look for.
 The idea being that anyone who’s looking to maybe apply for a job or understand a bit more about how we work, they can look at that deck and go through and see what we look for and what the culture means.
 That’s a quite tangible thing we’re working on at the moment, but yeah, traditionally we’ve never done too much that is really tangible.
-It’s been more day to day stuff
+It’s been more day to day stuff.

 The one thing I can probably point to that we have done almost by accident – but is very tangible – is when we hire people, we do look for certain behaviours and certain elements that would fit into the culture, and again looking to diverse from the culture and add to it as well.
 So hiring has been quite an important part of my job and Matt’s job.